 1787 – First federal treaty enacted with the Delaware Indians.

-1789 – The Indian Commerce Clause of the Constitution is added stating “The Congress shall have Power… to regulate Commerce with foreign Nations, and among the several States, and with the Indian tribes.”
-This clause is generally seen as the principal basis for the federal government’s broad power over Indians.
+1789 – The Indian Commerce Clause of the Constitution is added, stating, “The Congress shall have Power… to regulate Commerce with foreign Nations, and among the several States, and with the Indian tribes.”
+This clause is the principal basis for the federal government’s broad power over Indians.

-Indian agents, who were appointed as the federal government’s liaison with tribes, fell under the jurisdiction of the War Department.
+Indian agents, appointed as the federal government’s liaison with tribes, fell under the jurisdiction of the War Department.
 The Indian agents were empowered to negotiate treaties with the tribes.

-1790 – The Indian Trade and Intercourse Act is passed, placing nearly all interaction between Indians and non-Indians under federal, rather than state control, established the boundaries of Indian country, protected Indian lands against non-Indian aggression, subjected trading with Indians to federal regulation, and stipulated that injuries against Indians by non-Indians was a federal crime.
-The conduct of Indians among themselves, while in Indian country, was left entirely to the tribes.
+1790 – The Indian Trade and Intercourse Act is passed, placing nearly all interaction between Indians and non-Indians under federal rather than state control, establishing the boundaries of Indian country, protecting Indian lands against non-Indian aggression, subjecting trading with Indians to federal regulation, and stipulated that injuries against Indians by non-Indians was a federal crime.
+The conduct of Indians among themselves while in Indian country was left entirely to the tribes.

-A military battle occurred between the US Army and Shawnee.
-The army, some 1,500 strong, invaded Shawnee territory, in what is now western Ohio.
+A military battle occurred between the U.S. Army and Shawnee.
+The army, some 1,500 strong, invaded the Shawnee territory in what is now western Ohio.
 The Americans were defeated in 1791 after suffering 900 casualties, 600 of whom died.

 March 1, 1790 – The first U.S. Census count included slaves and free African-Americans, but Indians were not included.

-1792 – On November 6, George Washington, in his fourth annual address to Congress, expressed dissatisfaction that “Indian hostilities” had not stopped in the young country’s frontier, north of the Ohio River.
+1792 – On November 6, George Washington expressed dissatisfaction in his fourth annual address to Congress that “Indian hostilities” had not stopped in the young country’s frontier, north of the Ohio River.

 1802 – Federal law prohibits the sale of liquor to Indians.

-1803 – The Louisiana Purchase adds to the United States French territory from the Gulf of Mexico to the Northwest.
+1803 – The Louisiana Purchase added to the United States French territory from the Gulf of Mexico to the Northwest.

 The Lewis and Clark expedition begins its exploration of the West.

-1804 to 1806 – Lewis and Clark expedition with Sacagawea.
+1804 to 1806 – Lewis and Clark’s expedition with Sacagawea.
 Under the direction of President Thomas Jefferson, Lewis and Clark charted the western territory with the help of Sacagawea, a Shoshone Indian.

 1804 – The Sioux meet the Lewis and Clark Expedition.

-Trading posts begin to be established in the west.
+Trading posts began to be established in the west.

-Fur trading becomes an important part of Oglala life.
+Fur trading has become an essential part of Oglala life.

-On March 26, 1804 the U.S. government gave first official notice to Indians to move west of the Mississippi River.
+On March 26, 1804, the U.S. government gave the first official notice to Indians to move west of the Mississippi River.

-1808 to 1812 – Tecumseh, Chief of the Shawnee, and his brother, known as The Prophet, founded Prophetstown for the settlement of other Indian peoples who believed that signing treaties with the US government would culminate in the loss of the Indian way of life.
+1808 to 1812 – Tecumseh, Chief of the Shawnee, and his brother, known as The Prophet, founded Prophetstown to settle other Indian peoples who believed that signing treaties with the U.S. government would culminate in the loss of the Indian way of life.
 Tecumseh also organized a defensive confederacy of Indian tribes of the Northwestern frontier who shared the common goal of making the Ohio River the permanent boundary between the United States and Indian land.

-1809 – On February 8, Russians who built a blockhouse on the Hoh River (Olympic Penninsula, Washington) were taken captive by Hoh Indians and were held as slaves for two years.
+1809 – On February 8, Russians who built a blockhouse on the Hoh River (Olympic Peninsula, Washington) were taken captive by Hoh Indians and were held as slaves for two years.

-On February 8, 1809, Russians who built a blockhouse on the Hoh River (Olympic Penninsula, Washington) were taken captive by Hoh Indians and were held as slaves for two years.
+On February 8, 1809, Russians who built a blockhouse on the Hoh River (Olympic Peninsula, Washington) were taken captive by Hoh Indians and were held as slaves for two years.

 1811 – On August 31, Fort Okanogan was established at the confluence of the Columbia and Okanogan Rivers; Indians met the Astorians with pledges of friendship and gifts of beaver.